managedkaos/nginx-django/README.md

 # nginx-django
-Setting up NGINX as a revere proxy for Django
+Setting up NGINX as a reverse proxy for Django